CSBiology/BioFSharp/.github/CONTRIBUTING.md

 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.</details>

 ### Starting point for first-time contributors

+1. [Submit an issue](#Feature-requests) related to the contribution you want to make.
+Please do not submit pull request that have no corresponding issue.
+2. Create a fork of the respective project and create a new branch (ideally named after the contribution you want to make)
+3. Keep your commits granular and concise, so that your commit history is easily trackable by reviewers.
+See [here](#Git-Commit-Messages) for basic guidelines about git commit messages
+4. Group like-changes in one commit, and avoid to combine different types of changes in a single commit.
+5. Base pull requests on the `developer` branch of the respective project
+6. Fill out the template which will show up when creating a pull request
+7. Thank you for contributing :heart:

 ## Style guidelines